AnggaR96s/Reforestation/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## Why does a Moon-rock taste better than an Earth-rock?
+Because it's a little meteor.